sandeepganage/SALLOC/README.md

 ```
 - SALLOC has been tested on NVIDIA Pascal (GeForce GTX 1080) GPU.

+## TODOs

+- Support **resize()** operation on *vector* container allocated on the arena.
+- Support reclaiming of free chunks in arena to better utilize the space on the arena.

 ## Developers

 - Felice Pantaleo (felice.pantaleo (at) cern.ch)